 The machines are loud, bright and unsupervised and claiming to be ‘highly addictive’ by MPs, gamblers able to lose hundreds of pounds within minutes – hence the strong push for a maximum stake.

 The campaign has been pushed by sports minister Tracey Crouch who would like to see the £1.6 billion spent on fruit machines and betting screens to be put back into her local constituency.

 An expected delay of 18 months for the new laws, caused Crouch to resign last week as she passionately stayed true to her cause.
 But such as a drastic decision has received the support of fellow politicians and moved the new law forward by 6 months, it was announced yesterday.

-Betting stores on the high street have complained that the new decision will ‘lose jobs’ and deeply impact their industry, however ex-sports minister crouch has also highlighted the number of gambling addicts that have taken their own lives as a result of high street betting.
+However, ex-sports minister crouch has also highlighted the number of gambling addicts that have taken their own lives as a result of high street betting.
 But it is also having an opposite effect since shares for Ladbrokes increased 8% upon hearing the news and William Hill’s shares went up 2.2% as investors are more confident in a safer consumer industry.